MiguelCastillo/config-grunt-task/README.md

 # config-grunt-tasks
 > Grunt task configuration loader that helps organize your `Gruntfile.js` tasks configuration.

-The idea is to modularize your task configurations to make your setup more approachable and easier to work with.
+The idea is to modularize your tasks configurations to make your setup more approachable and easier to work with.
+So instead of having one ginormous `Gruntfile.js`, you break out all your tasks' configurations into separate files and put them in a common directory.
+You can then tell `config-grunt-tasks` about your directory so that it can load all these configurations for ya.
 I personally like to create a folder called `tasks`, which contains all the different configurations for each grunt task in separate JavaScript files.
 But `config-grunt-tasks` is flexible enough to let you customize how you slice your pie.

 `config-grunt-tasks` goes really well with [load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks).